 In Washington State there are more than a dozen tax relief programs available for qualifying home owners.
 In Clark County the majority of programs are managed by the Clark County Assessor, including the senior exemption and deferral program.
 You can view each of these programs by clicking here.
 The Treasurer's Office does offer payment plans and a one-time foreclosure avoidance penalty and interest waiver for low income home owners as defined in state law.

-Senior Citizens/Persons with Disabilities & Other Tax Relief Programs
+Senior and Persons with Disabilities and Other Tax Relief Programs

-Senior Citizens and Persons with Disabilities Exemptions and other tax relief programs are available and are handled by the Clark County Assessor's Office.
+Seniors and Persons with Disabilities Tax Exemptions and other tax relief programs are available and are handled by the Clark County Assessor's Office.

 If you are 61 years of age and meet specific qualifications, you may be eligible for a property tax exemption.
 Click the button below to find out if you qualify or to obtain more information from the Assessor’s office.